 As a guide owned and operated company, we know how important our guides are to the quality of our safaris.
 We pride ourselves on hiring the most talented and experienced local guides in order to provide the best wildlife safaris and photo tours available.
-The first thing we look for in a guide is a strong passion for Jackson Hole, Grand Teton and Yellowstone National Parks along with a desire to share that passion you.
+The first thing we look for in a guide is a strong passion for Jackson Hole, Grand Teton and Yellowstone National Parks along with a desire to share that passion with you.
 Passion is a large part of what makes a guide great but a depth of knowledge about the Greater Yellowstone Area is also crucial for us to provide expert interpretation during your safari.
 This requires our guides to have a deep understanding of the history, ecology, geology, geography and wildlife of both national parks and over 10 million acres known as the Greater Yellowstone Ecosystem.
 Though most of us have college degrees, no degree in the world can fully prepare someone to be a Jackson Hole Wildlife Safari guide.
 Developing a deep understanding and love for this area requires years of hiking remote trails, climbing peaks, floating rivers, discovering secret trout filled pools, skiing the backcountry and tracking wildlife deep into the forest.
 We believe that nothing is more valuable than first hand experience and observation when it comes to learning and teaching.
 Good guides tend to be energetic, curious, highly intelligent and continuously studious (It never ceases to amaze me that 20 year veteran guides buy more books than our guests!)
 Lastly, a good guide will intuitively calibrate their guiding style during your safari to focus more time on your areas of interest.
 Unlike a canned tour where the so called ‘guide’ just says and points out the same things day after day, our guides will engage you in a rolling discussion about what you are seeing, stories about the area and an insider’s perspective on current local events.
-Please check out our bios below and feel free to request any of us on your safari if you see someone that might fit your personality and life experience.
+Read about our guides and staff below:

 Jason is the owner/operator of Jackson Hole Wildlife Safaris.
-He has been guiding float trips, snowmobile tours and wildlife safaris in the Greater Yellowstone Ecosystem for 13 years.
-His field of experience includes scuba diving, caving, rock climbing, backpacking, backcountry skiing, canoeing, sailing, snowmobiling, and whitewater rafting.
+He has been guiding float trips, snowmobile tours and wildlife safaris in the Greater Yellowstone Ecosystem for 16 years.
+His field of experience includes scuba diving, caving, rock climbing, backpacking, backcountry skiing, canoeing, sailing, snowmobiling and whitewater rafting.
 Jason has a B.S.
 Degree in Geography with a minor in Anthropology from Southern Illinois University in addition to being a professional wildlife photographer and freelance writer.
-Publications include the Washington Post, Frommers, Powder Magazine, the Teton Journal and the Jackson Hole Explorer magazine.
+Publications include the Washington Post, Denver Post, Frommers, Powder Magazine, the Teton Journal and the Jackson Hole Explorer magazine.
 See some of Jason’s work at www.JasonWilliamsPhoto.com.
 Jason is a Wilderness First Responder, Dive Master, Leave No Trace Master Educator and holds a Level II Avalanche Certification.

 We were lucky enough to find Dave after returning to Jackson Hole after a 6 year adventure teaching science and math in remote Inuit villages in Alaska.
-Dave is going on his 15th year guiding in the Greater Yellowstone area, including 13 years as a river guide on the Snake River through Grand Teton National Park.
+Dave is going on his 19th year guiding in the Greater Yellowstone area, including 13 years as a river guide on the Snake River through Grand Teton National Park.
 He has a bachelors in education from Indiana University, has volunteered with the Jackson Hole Historical Society and assisted with archaeological digs in the area.
 He is an avid outdoorsman with descents of dozens of western and Alaskan rivers under his belt.
 Dave’s knowledge and experience in Jackson Hole combined with his training as a teacher make him a great resource to anyone traveling with him on safari.
 He is also a Wilderness First Responder through the Wilderness Medicine Institute.